mikolajkuna/pay-gap-ml/README.md

 ## Overview
 This repository contains code for analyzing **gender pay gaps** using machine learning.
-It includes multiple models, such as **Linear Regression, Ridge, Random Forest, Bayesian Ridge, XGBoost, BART, and TabPFN**, and provides counterfactual analysis of pay differences.
+It includes multiple models, such as **Linear Regression, Ridge, Random Forest, Bayesian Ridge, XGBoost, BART, TabPFN adn AutoGluon**, and provides counterfactual analysis of pay differences.

 ## Features
 - Training and evaluation of various ML models for salary prediction